 If we take the more moderate example of the average electricity emissions in Poland of 683 g per kWh, the Tesla still loses with emissions of 137 grams per kilometre.

 The emissions figure for the Audi comes from the UK Vehicle Certification Agency.
-The agency calculates the Tesla’s emissions at zero.
+The same agency calculates the Tesla’s emissions at zero.
 The US Environmental Protection Agency (EVA) does a better job.
-It shows the Tesla consuming 32 kWh per 100 miles or 0.20 kWh per kilometre.
+It shows the Tesla consuming 32 kWh per 100 miles or 0.20 kWh per kilometre but doesn’t attach a CO2 figure to the electricity consumed.

 Car companies are starting to address this challenge.
 Tesla has come up with solar roofs, and Mercedes offers power storage solutions to help home owners get more out of solar generation.
 More storage helps to clean things up by reducing peak production.
 Electric cars can also be used as batteries to store off-peak power.